ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 https://www.youtube.com/watch?v=LgwdZGWZvXk

-++ WhiteRoom is a working Unity project you can use to build your own app with positional tracking enabled.
+++ WhiteIsland is a working Unity project you can use to build your own app with positional tracking enabled.
 You can simply import it to Unity 2018.1.0 or higher.

-++ WhiteRoom.apk is an optimised positional tracking scene which should run smoothly on all devices even the S7.
+++ WhiteIsland.apk is an optimised positional tracking scene which should run smoothly on all devices even the S7.
 See option 1 on how to install.

 ++ HelloARCore.apk is a small non GearVR app which can help you understand the scanning process of the ARCore app.
 This apk doesn't need to be signed because it isn`t a GearVR app, but the ARCore app must be installed.
 ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).